frankjoshua/robomo-club-robot/simulation/README.md

 # Install Robot Software on Simulation

 Once ssh is setup just install as normal.
+Gazebo needs to be running before you start the other ROS nodes.
+When Gazebo starts it sets /use_sim

 ```
 ./install.sh